Sneakers (1992 film): Production

 Lawrence Lasker and Walter F. Parkes first conceived the idea for Sneakers in 1981, while doing research for WarGames.
 In early drafts, the character of Liz was a bank employee, rather than Martin's ex-girlfriend.
 The role was changed because Lasker and Parkes believed that it took too long for her character to develop.

 Once Robert Redford was attached to the picture, his name was used to recruit other members of the cast and crew, including the director Robinson, who had little initial interest in the project but had always wanted to work with Redford.

 At one point during the project, Robinson received a visit from men claiming to be representatives of the Office of Naval Intelligence, who indicated that for reasons of national security, the film could not include any references to "a hand-held device that can decode codes".
 Robinson was highly concerned, as such a device was a key to the film's plot, but after consulting with a lawyer from the film studio, he realized that the "visit" had been a prank instigated by a member of the cast, possibly Aykroyd or Redford.

 Leonard Adleman was the mathematical consultant on this movie.
 The character of "Bernard Abbott" was named after Robert Abbott, the so-called "Father of Information Security," who was also a consultant for the film.
 The character "Whistler" was based on Josef "Joybubbles" Engressia and John "Cap'n Crunch" Draper, well-known figures in the phone phreaks and hacking communities.
 "Donald Crease" was based on John Strauchs, a former CIA officer who founded the security consulting firm Systech Group.
-Dan Aykroyd's brother Peter supplied conspiracy material on "UFOS, cattle mutilations, the Tri-Lateral Commission, the staged moon landing, JFK, [and] Marilyn Monroe" that was used to "spice up" his character.
+Dan Aykroyd's brother Peter supplied conspiracy material on "UFOS, cattle mutilations, the Tri-Lateral Commission, the staged moon landing, JFK, [and] Marilyn Monroe" that was used to "spice up" his character; Ackroyd's character describes a treaty between Eisenhower and aliens exchanging alien technology for "cow lips".